kirstinmeows/creative_coding_blog/directory/for/blog/posts/blog_post17.md

 ## knot
 <iframe width = "600" height = "442" src="https://editor.p5js.org/kirstinmeows/full/m3nOs713z"></iframe>
-The title void is drawn from the feeling of numbness and tiredness.
-The blob fades in and out of the background symbolising the lack of energy, provoking feelings of sleepiness as the animation can also be interpreted as eyes opening and closing.
-The lack of colour and grey tones setting a grim mood.
+The work knot is often associated with tightness and restraint, the title hinting to the anxious intention of this blob.
+The colour purple is associated in pyschology with anxiety, combined with the fast and contained movement of the blob, it aims to be unsettling and anxiety-ridden.
+The blob fading in and out represents the urge to withdraw from uncomfortable situations.

-## delight
+## wilting
-<iframe width = "600" height = "442" src="https://editor.p5js.org/kirstinmeows/full/0Eww7H0w0"></iframe>
+<iframe width = "600" height = "442" src="https://editor.p5js.org/kirstinmeows/full/q5Bg4Bc1p"></iframe>
-One of the more simple concepts, with the warm colour choices promoting happiness and comfort.
-The slow transition of colour in contrast to the faster movement, shows energy and light.
+The tones of grey and blue set a soft but down feel.
+The colour and blob shifts slowly portraying the low energy of sadness and depression.
+Similar to void the muted tones lack energy or intensity, providing a more calm sense of solitude.